genesiscommunitysuccess/docs/docs/04_front-end/03_design-systems/05_tokens/04_miscellaneous.md

 ### disabledOpacity

-The opacity of disabled controls.
+This controls the opacity of disabled controls.

 #### Usage